ryoppippi/nvim-in-the-loop/README.md

 1. Launch Neovim and run `:AiKeymapStart`.
 2. Perform editing tasks representative of your audience persona.
-3. Trigger `:AiKeymapVisualize` to open the floating dashboard（必要なら `--skip-ai` を渡して AI を無効化）。
+3. Trigger `:AiKeymapVisualize` to open the floating dashboard (add `--skip-ai` to disable GPT calls).
 4. Run `:AiKeymapSuggest` to inspect repeated movements detected heuristically; press `y` to yank the suggested mapping snippet.
 5. Stop capture with `:AiKeymapStop` when done.